Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: BACKGROUND

 for the configuration obtained from $z$ by replacing the $i$-th coordinate with $v\in\gV$.
 The local rate $r_{i,t}(v\mid z)\ge 0$ is defined as the instantaneous intensity of transitioning from $z$ to $z^{i\to v}$, i.e.

 Under these assumptions, the global generator $R_t$ decomposes as a sum of local generators:

 reflecting the assumption that only one coordinate may change at a time.
 Typically the local rates $r_{i,t}(v\mid z)$ depend only on the neighborhood $(z^j)_{j\in\mathcal N(i)}$ of $i$ in the graph $\gG$.
 CTMCs with generators of this form are known as \emph{interacting particle systems} (IPS) on a finite state space and finite graph \citep{liggett1985interacting, lanchier2017stochastic, lanchier2024stochastic}.
+We are interested in system that may exhibit time dependence, i.e. non-homogeneous processes \citep{norris}.

 \textbf{Example \textit{(SIR model)}:} In an SIR model on a network of $d$ nodes, the state space is $\{S,I,R\}^d$ and the rate of infection of each node can be a function of the states of its neighbors.
 For an illustration, see the process $Z_{[0,T]}$ in Figure \ref{fig:illustration}.